 HOW TO MAKE PEPPER PASTE FROM SCRATCH

 This concentrated paste is great for a variety of dishes.
 Use small cubes to season sauces, soups or spreads.
 I like to use it Hungarian Goulash, Crostini Appetizers, Red Pepper Split Pea Soup and even in Chicken Paprikash in place of red paprika.

 You can freeze it or can it.
 When I first started making it I would can it but after testing it out I freeze it now instead.
 It keeps for well over a year in the freezer.
-I love having small cubes of it ready to go whenever I need to add extra flavor to a dish I’m making.
+I love having small cubes of it ready to go whenever I need to add an extra flavor to a dish I’m making.

+To make red pepper paste I use red peppers.
 Use mature, red peppers if possible.
 Green peppers produce brownish looking pepper paste.
 Red peppers produce bright red paste.

 I’ve made homemade pepper paste using 2 kinds of peppers :

 - Aruba Peppers – these are our favorite peppers to grow in our vegetable garden.
 They are not as meaty as bell peppers, however we love them for their taste and a high yield.
 And so since we always have tons of them I often use these to make the paste.